Health & Wellbeing Group

 LymeForward's Health and Wellbeing group was set up in recognition that health and social care issues are a significant community concern within the Local Area Partnership, and that coordinating effective action requires leadership by a team of enthusiastic individuals.

-The group has consolidated to a core membership of 13 volunteers, many with good professional experience in different parts of the health service.
-One is a Board member for Dorset County Hospital; another is a Board member for Dorset HealthCare University NHS Foundation Trust, which provides community services to all of Dorset except for this area, for which Virgin holds the contract.
+The group has consolidated to a core membership of 15 volunteers, many with good professional experience in different parts of the health service.
+One is a Board member for Dorset County Hospital; another is a Govenor for Dorset HealthCare University NHS Foundation Trust.

-The group welcomes all contributions (suggestions, questions, experiences of health and care services, etc) from patients registered at any GP Practice in Lyme Regis or Charmouth, and from any professional staff.
+The Health and Wellbeing Group welcomes all contributions (suggestions, questions, experiences of health and care services, etc) from patients registered at either GP Practice in Lyme Regis or Charmouth, and from any professional staff.
 A member of the group will meet with any local group that wishes to find out more.

 The current membership of the group is: